 Road defects – potholes, cracks, poorly designed layouts or loose manhole covers… what can seem trivial to the drivers of four-wheeled vehicles could potentially prove fatal to riders of motorcycles.
 That is why it is so important for the authorities to respond to reported hazards – and if they have not responded within a reasonable period of time, we believe this makes them negligent and therefore entitles a biker and their family to damages.

-We understand that getting in touch can feel daunting for some.
+We understand that getting in touch about a motorcycle accident claim can feel daunting for some.
 Rest assured we are here to help, to listen and to try and understand your circumstances.
-Even if you don’t know who was in the right or wrong, please call (for peace of mind, at the very least) us and we can try and give you some answers.
+Even if you don’t know who was in the right or wrong, please call us (for peace of mind, at the very least) and we can try and give you some answers.

 Our Legal Enquiry Team are open seven days a week: 8am to 8pm Monday to Friday and 12 noon until 4pm Saturday and Sunday.
 Out-with these hours, we have a call back service who can take your initial details or you can simply fill in our enquiry form and someone will call you back at your convenience.

-Simply put, if you have been hit at a T-junction in Anniesland, Glasgow and have broken your arm, you’ll be dealt with by our motorcycle specialist in our Glasgow office.
-On the other hand, if you live in Glenrothes, Fife, it might be more sensible to have a solicitor from Kirkcaldy or Dundee deal with your case.
+Simply put, if you have been hit at a T-junction in Anniesland, Glasgow and have broken your arm, you’ll be dealt with by our motorcycle accident solicitors in our Glasgow office.
+On the other hand, if you live in Glenrothes, Fife, it might be more sensible to have a motorcycle accident solicitor from Kirkcaldy or Dundee deal with your case.

-Digby Brown operates on a “no win no fee” basis.
+Digby Brown operates on a “no win no fee” basis for motorcycle accident claims.
 This is not a cheap sales gimmick, a perceived something for nothing with hidden catches.

-This is a way for anyone to access legal services which would normally cost a lot of money when they can least afford it.
-Personal injury cases are paid for by the “at fault” party, once the case has settled.
+This is a way for anyone injured in a motorcycle accident to access legal services which would normally cost a lot of money when they can least afford it.
+Motorcycle injury cases are paid for by the “at fault” party, once the claim has settled.

 Digby Brown runs “Compensate” which is a company that funds the case on your behalf.
-It in turn insures the risk in the event the case is unsuccessful.
+It in turn insures the risk in the event the motorcycle accident claim is unsuccessful.

 What does that mean for you?
-Simply put, you will pay nothing for Digby Brown’s legal services, medical reports and expert witnesses whilst we build the case on your behalf.
+Simply put, you will pay nothing for Digby Brown’s legal services, medical reports and expert witnesses whilst we build the motorcycle accident injury case on your behalf.
 This can cost many thousands of pounds.

 Once the case is settled with a positive outcome for you, we ask for an agreed percentage of your damages as a success fee.
 This is no more than 20%.